-For more information on "Customer & Product Stewardship," please visit the Company's website.
+For more information on "Customer & Product Stewardship," please visit the Company's website by scanning QR code or clicking the icon below.

 Suppliers/Creditors

 The Company has a policy to treat its trading partners and/or creditors equitably and fairly by taking into consideration its best interest whilst acting on the basis of mutual benefit.
 The Company also makes sure that conflicts of interest are avoided, and contractual obligations are fulfilled.
 The following are Banpu's supplier/creditor treatment guidelines: